scando1993/thingsboard.github.io/docs/user-guide/rbac.md

 **User**

-Users are able to login to ThingsBoard web interface, execute REST API calls, access devices and assets if allowed.
-User is also an Entity in ThingsBoard.
+Users are able to login to Pacificsoft web interface, execute REST API calls, access devices and assets if allowed.
+User is also an Entity in Pacificsoft.

 **User Group (UG)**